50 years after Stonewall, LGBT rights are a work in progress

 In 1966, Mattachine Society members in New York City successfully staged a "sip-in" to protest laws that banned bars from serving alcohol to gays and lesbians.
 The terms "gay pride" and "gay liberation" emerged.

-Much of the activity unfolded out of the national spotlight.
-But the movement broadened after Stonewall, leading to some high-profile events in the late 1970s.
+The movement broadened after Stonewall, leading to some high-profile events in the late 1970s, including the first national gay rights march on Washington in 1979.

-In 1977, singer Anita Bryant led a victorious campaign to repeal a local ordinance in Florida barring anti-gay discrimination.
-Activists retaliated with a nationwide boycott of Florida orange juice, a product for which Bryant was a brand spokeswoman.

-In 1978, pioneering gay politician Harvey Milk was assassinated along with San Francisco Mayor George Moscone.
-The next year, activists organized the first national gay rights march on Washington.

 The 1980s proved shattering — but also galvanizing — for gay Americans, as an initially mysterious, unnamed disease morphed into the AIDS epidemic.
-Many thousands of gay men died, including actor Rock Hudson; his death played a major role in raising public awareness of the disease.
+Many thousands of gay men died.

 Longtime activist Lorri Jean, who has served more than 20 years as CEO of the Los Angeles LGBT Center, remembers AIDS in the 1980s as a "horrific disaster" that killed many of the men close to her.